The analysis always starts from the bottom up:

 Jin and shari areas can be used to create focal points that distract from the negative areas of the tree or give a trunk movement more dynamism.
 However, it is important to use such accents carefully, because a jin or shari in the wrong place can create exactly the opposite effect.

-In conclusion, it should be said that a precise tree analysis should always be a prerequisite for good bonsai design.
-Only if you know a bonsai candidate thoroughly, i.e. its positive and negative sides, will the design be successful.
-That is why you should take a lot of time to study the plant and only start when you are completely sure of what you want.
+That’s why you should take a lot of time to study the plant and only start when you are completely sure of yourself.
 Sometimes a sketch can also help to support the idea, but you should not commit yourself absolutely, because it is important for the design to focus on the health of the plant.
-For a good bonsai design in the future, it is important to make use of the characteristics of a tree and not to design against its natural structure.
-A design that goes against the natural structure will always look unnatural.
-You should also be able to imagine the designed tree in its natural environment.